chillblox/jdk14-log/README.md

 			}
 		});

-		// or, using IF statement...
+		// Or, using the logging level testing API...

 		if (LOG.isDebugEnabled()) {
 			LOG.d("args.length: " + args.length);